Limited liability company

 Although LLCs and corporations both possess some analogous features, the basic terminology commonly associated with each type of legal entity, at least within the United States, is sometimes different.
-When an LLC is formed, it is said to be "organized", not "incorporated" or "chartered", and its founding document is likewise known as its "articles of organization," instead of its "articles of incorporation" or its "corporate charter".
-Internal operations of an LLC are further governed by its "operating agreement," a "member," rather than a "shareholder."
+When an LLC is formed, it is said to be "organized", not "incorporated" or "chartered", and its founding document is likewise known as its "articles of organization", instead of its "articles of incorporation" or its "corporate charter".
+Internal operations of an LLC are further governed by its "operating agreement".
+An owner of an LLC is called a "member", rather than a "shareholder".
 Additionally, ownership in an LLC is represented by a "membership interest" or an "LLC interest" (sometimes measured in "membership units" or just "units" and at other times simply stated only as percentages), rather than represented by "shares of stock" or just "shares" (with ownership measured by the number of shares held by each shareholder).
 Similarly, when issued in physical rather than electronic form, a document evidencing ownership rights in an LLC is called a "membership certificate" rather than a "stock certificate".

 In the absence of express statutory guidance, most American courts have held that LLC members are subject to the same common law alter ego piercing theories as corporate shareholders.
 However, it is more difficult to pierce the LLC veil because LLCs do not have many formalities to maintain.
 As long as the LLC and the members do not commingle funds, it is difficult to pierce the LLC veil.
 Membership interests in LLCs and partnership interests are also afforded a significant level of protection through the charging order mechanism.
 The charging order limits the creditor of a debtor-partner or a debtor-member to the debtor's share of distributions, without conferring on the creditor any voting or management rights.